-Development proposals that would have an unacceptable adverse impact or result in an unjustified loss of open space will not be permitted unless:
+Development proposals that would have an unacceptable adverse impact \underline{on} or result in \underline{an} unjustified \underline{a} loss of open space will not be permitted unless: (FC12)

-- It would not cause or exacerbate a deficiency of open space in accordance with the Council's open space standards or; - The majority of the open space can best be retained and enhanced through the redevelopment of a small part of the site or; - Satisfactory equivalent community benefit or enhanced compensatory provision can be provided in accordance with the Council's open space standards and - In all cases, the open space has no significant nature or historic conservation importance.
+- It would not cause or exacerbate a deficiency of open space in accordance with the Council's open space standards or; - The majority of the open space can best be retained and enhanced through the redevelopment of a small part of the site or;

+- Satisfactory equivalent community benefit or enhanced compensatory provision can be provided in accordance with the Council's open space standards and - In all cases, the open space has no significant nature or historic conservation importance.

-To enable access to nature, the following Local Nature Reserves (LNRs) are proposed:
+To conserve and enhance biodiversity and improve enable access to nature, the following Local Nature Reserves (LNRs) are proposed: (FC13)

-- 1. Bryngolau LNR, Merthyr Vale.

-- 2. Cefn Glas LNR, Treharris.

-- 3. Cwm Blacs LNR, Town.

-- 4. Cwm Taf and Cefn Coed Tip LNR, Park.

-- 5. Cwm Taf Fechan (existing) LNR, Vaynor.

-- 6. Goitre Lane LNR, Penydarren.

-- 7. Ifor Tip LNR, Dowlais.

-- 8. Newlands Park LNR, Penydarren, Dowlais and Town.

-- 9. Old Colliery Site Coed-y-Hendre & Nant Llwynog LNR, Bedlinog.

-- 10. Pentrebach/Nant-yr-Odin Tip LNR, Plymouth.

-- 11. Scwrfa (Gellideg Fields) & Cwm Ffrwdd Woodland LNR, Cyfarthfa.

-- 12. Y Graig LNR, Gurnos.

-- 6.5.59 Open spaces which are accessible, well-designed and maintained make a significant contribution to our local well-being objective for children and adults to have good physical and mental wellbeing.
-They can help to create

-- a sense of place and mitigate the impacts of climate change.
-In addition, they may be of nature conservation value or have historic significance. - 6.5.60 Accordingly, our Open Space Strategy and associated Action Plans 47 provide a long-term framework to protect and improve the quality and accessibility of our network of 139 open spaces recorded in the Open Space Strategy.
-These are shown on the LDP Constraints Map. - 6.5.61 Our focus is on improving the quality of our existing open spaces and in particular improvements made to 21 'priority' open spaces.
-This will be monitored annually through the Open Space Strategy Annual Monitoring Report48. - 6.5.62 A number of these 'priority' open spaces are proposed as Local Nature Reserves (LNRs) as a means of connecting people with nature.
+- 1. Bryngolau LNR, Merthyr Vale. - 2.
+Cefn Glas LNR, Treharris. - 3.
+Cwm Blacs LNR, Town. - 4.
+Cwm Taf and Cefn Coed Tip LNR, Park. - 5.
+Cwm Taf Fechan (existing) LNR, Vaynor. - 6.
+Goitre Lane LNR, Penydarren. - 7.
+Ifor Tip LNR, Dowlais. - 8.
+Newlands Park LNR, Penydarren, Dowlais and Town. - 9.
+Old Colliery Site Coed-y-Hendre & Nant Llwynog LNR, Bedlinog. - 10.
+Pentrebach/Nant-yr-Odin Tip LNR, Plymouth. - 11.
+Scwrfa (Gellideg Fields) & Cwm Ffrwdd Woodland LNR, Cyfarthfa. - 12.
+Y Graig LNR, Gurnos. - 6.5.59 62 Open spaces which are accessible, well-designed and maintained make a significant contribution to our local well-being objective for children and adults to have good physical and mental wellbeing.
+They can help to create a sense of place and mitigate the impacts of climate change.
+In addition, they may be of nature conservation value or have historic significance. - 6.5.60 63 Accordingly, our Open Space Strategy and associated Action Plans 47 provide a long-term framework to protect and improve the quality and accessibility of our network of 139 open spaces recorded in the Open Space Strategy.
+These are shown on the LDP Constraints Map. - 6.5.61 64 Our focus is on improving the quality of our existing open spaces and in particular improvements made to 21 'priority' open spaces.
+This will be monitored annually through the Open Space Strategy Annual Monitoring Report48. - 6.5.62 65 A number of these 'priority' open spaces are proposed as Local Nature Reserves (LNRs) as a means of connecting people with nature.
 In response to the Open Space Strategy, these will provide opportunities to work with the local community to improve them.
 Some additional sites are also proposed across the County Borough on the basis of having the potential to diversify a wide variety of habitats, in addition to the existing Cwm Taf Fechan LNR.
-All 12 LNRs are shown on the LDP Proposals Map. - 6.5.63 The places that we create have a profound effect upon the quality of life of people who live and work in them.
-Good design ensures the built environment is accessible to communities as a whole and is critical to the acceptance of new development and, as such, is essential to meeting our local well-being objectives49. - 6.5.64 There are strong economic reasons for supporting well-planned environments and good design.
-Good design is also recognised as a factor in health and well-being, community cohesion, reducing crime and mitigating the predicted effects of climate change. - 6.5.65 High quality, sustainable and inclusive design underpins 'Sustainable Development' and is defined in PPW and TAN 12: Design (2016).
-When making decisions on planning applications, the presumption in favour of sustainable development 50 applies ensuring social, economic and environmental issues are balanced and integrated including tackling poverty and inequality and ensuring access for all.
+All 12 LNRs are shown on the LDP Proposals Map.